codeboxlive/codebox-live-packages/README.md

 Core interfaces used in Codebox Live gateways.

-### @codeboxlive/projects-core
+### @codeboxlive/uncle

-The Window Gateway Hub implementation for use in the Codebox Live web application.
+Uncle implements the gateway hub for use in the Codebox Live web application.

+Uncle is not named after any particular uncle.
+It's just called uncle.

 ### @codeboxlive/window-gateway